sijinli/sijinli.github.io/_posts/2016-06-16-CVPR2016-reading-note.md

 # Pose estimation

-## Personalizing Human Video Pose Estimation James
+## Personalizing Human Video Pose Estimation

 It is an iterative refinement process.